Accelerated Bachelor's to Master's in Women's Studies

-The combined bachelor’s and master’s program in Women’s Studies is designed to allow students to complete combined undergraduate and graduate degrees in five years.
+The accelerated bachelor’s to master’s program in Women’s Studies is designed to allow students to complete the accelerated undergraduate and graduate degrees one semester or 9 units ahead.
 This program is designed for the three existing tracts in Women’s Studies: Women, Leadership and Social Change; Women in International Context; and Women, Health and Sexuality.
-This combined degree program allows qualified undergraduate Women’s Studies majors to pursue a combined bachelor’s and master’s in Women’s Studies.
+This accelerated degree program allows qualified undergraduate Women’s Studies majors to pursue an accelerated bachelor’s to master’s in Women’s Studies.

 - A minimum undergraduate GPA of 3.25, overall and in the major, at the time of application, is required for full admission to the program.
 All GPA calculations for admission are based on the last 60 units of undergraduate study.

 - Applicants must be a full-time Women’s Studies undergraduate major.